Heritage Tree Details

 Sequoiadendron giganteum

 The majestic trees that grace the grounds of the Washington County Courthouse were planted in 1880 as three year old seedlings by pioneer nurseryman John R. Porter.
 The Porter family came west to Oregon, from Ohio, in 1847.
 John Porter developed an interest in trees and started a nursery on his farm.
-When word …
+When word of the California Gold Strike reached Oregon, he rushed there to seek his fortune.
+On …

 Read More